cloudeyalimited/lamp-stack-by-cloudeya/setup.md

-# LAMP Stack by Moat Systems Setup
+# LAMP Stack by Cloudeya Setup

-A Moat Systems image includes everything you need to run your Moat Systems-packaged application of choice.
+A Cloudeya image includes everything you need to run your Cloudeya-packaged application of choice.
 The installation and configuration of all of the software included in the stack is completely automated, making it easy for everyone, including those who are not very technical, to get them up and running.

-All Moat Systems images are completely self-contained and run independently of the rest of the software or libraries installed on your system.
+All Cloudeya images are completely self-contained and run independently of the rest of the software or libraries installed on your system.
 This means that you don’t have to worry about installing any other software on your system to make the new application work.
 They also won’t interfere with any software already installed on the system, so everything will continue to work normally.

 ## Preliminary Setup